 Wheelchair accessible exhibition and planetarium, with a roll-on roll-off lift.
 See here for more about access.

-Toilets for boys and girls, as well for as gents and ladies.
+Toilets for boys, girls, gents and ladies.
 Accessible toilets on each level (no hoist or changing table).

 Coat/bag stands for visitors, where items may be left at the owner's risk.